 November 2019 Revenue Total = $2,806

-Keep in mind – the affiliate and CPM ad network income are typically paid Net 30.
+Keep in mind that the affiliate and CPM ad network income are typically paid Net 30.
 These numbers are for transactions in August and September in many cases.
 Money Q&A uses the cash accounting method and books the revenue in the month it is received.
-The sponsored campaigns are typically paid a little quicker from companies and often represent work completed the same month – hence they usually reflect actual November income.
+The sponsored campaigns are typically paid a little quicker from companies and often represent work completed in the same month – hence they usually reflect actual November income.
 But, sometimes, they can be for work completed in October but paid in November.

 While some of this income is carried over from previous months, it is the same every month.
 And it gives you and me monthly income figures on income actually received.
 As long as your accounting for the income the same way every month, you get an accurate assessment of the revenue.
 And, ultimately, that’s what we’re looking for – a monthly accounting the same way each month.

 Like all businesses, it takes a certain amount of money to actually earn money each month.
 I’ve spent the past few months actually pairing down the costs.
 I was spending on several freelancers that I’ve cut back on to keep costs down.

 While these are the costs that I spend money on, they may not be right for every blogger.
 You will want to carefully pick and choose what you spend money on if you’re just starting out.

 There are a few costs that you simply can’t avoid as a blogger though.
 You will need a domain name.
 You’ll need web hosting.
 Sooner rather than later, you’ll most likely want a premium WordPress theme.
 Money Q&A uses the Genesis theme from StudioPress.

 November 2019 Costs Total = $1,026

 The blogging services that I use every month.

 - Domain Registration = Go Daddy, Domain.com, & HostGator